 Make Your Connection Clear

 Has someone encouraged you to apply for this internship?
-Perhaps you have a connection with the company or have a recommendation from your department head.
+Perhaps you have a connection with the company or have a recommendation from your Director of Student Services.
 If so, open your letter with a brief sentence or two that mentions this.
 This will help you to create a sense of familiarity and can help move your application to the top of the list.
 Take a close look at this example:

 “I recently spoke with your COO, Davis Brady, at a Future Business Leaders event.
 He told me that you were looking for HR interns for the summer of 2021, and encouraged me to apply.
 I’ve looked into this wonderful opportunity further, and I am happy to follow his advice.”